Anti-Duvalier protest movement

-The Anti-Duvalier protest movement was a series of demonstrations in Haiti from 23 May 1984 – 7 February 1986 that led to the overthrow of President Jean-Claude Duvalier and the Duvalier dynasty regime and the readoption of the original flag and coat of arms of the country.
+The Anti-Duvalier protest movement was a series of demonstrations in Haiti from 23 May 1984 to 7 February 1986 that led to the overthrow of President Jean-Claude Duvalier and the Duvalier dynasty regime and the readoption of the original flag and coat of arms of the country.

+The protests were sparked by economic hardship, and widespread human rights abuses, the protests marked a significant turning point in Haitian political history.
+Duvalier fled into exile on 7 February 1986, ending nearly three decades of dynastic rule by the Duvalier family and paving the way for a new transitional government.

 History

 François Duvalier was elected to presidency in the 1957 Haitian general election, and he declared himself "President for life" following the 1964 Haitian constitutional referendum.
 In the aftermath of the July 1958 Haitian coup d'état attempt, to keep the populace subservient, Duvaller created a paramilitary force called the Tonton Macoutes (Bogeymen), notorious of its use of violence and intimidation.
 In 1970, the force was renamed the Militia of National Security Volunteers (Milice de Volontaires de la Sécurité Nationale).
 When Duvalier died in 1971, his son Jean-Claude Duvalier took over (confirmed by the 1971 Haitian constitutional referendum) and the force continued throughout his regime and maintained the same violent presence.
 Widespread problems of starvation and unemployment soon grew rampant.